I believe a great culture makes running an organization delightful.

 In this episode, I’ll share with you a system we use with our clients who, almost without exception, have improved their culture scores every year compared to the year before—often for over a decade.

-- Who thinks your culture is spot on—couldn’t be better and the accolades keep coming and you’re constantly on top of peers in growth and earnings—which is the outcome that hundreds of studies show happens with improved culture—then you’re going to love finding out how to keep it advancing, because cultures are ALWAYS vulnerable.
+- Thinks your culture is spot on—couldn’t be better and the accolades keep coming and you’re constantly on top of peers in growth and earnings—which is the outcome that hundreds of studies show happens with improved culture scores—then you’re going to love finding out how to keep it advancing because cultures are ALWAYS vulnerable.
 You’re only one bad hire away from a pot-stirrer who can quickly stir up a real mess.

-- Or if you’re disheartened because even though you’ve worked hard to improve the culture, you still feel like people aren’t creating outstanding performance and aren’t taking “ownership” to make every system, every product and every outcome better, then smile and block the next few minutes, because you can’t find a better use of that time than to make the problem go away for good.
+- Is disheartened because even though you’ve worked hard to improve the culture, you still feel like people aren’t creating outstanding performance and aren’t taking “ownership” to make every system, every product and every outcome better, then smile and block the next few minutes, because you can’t find a better use of that time than to make the problem go away for good.

-- Or if you’re somewhere in the middle, with a good culture but still battling problems too often, you’re going to love some practical solutions you can use right away.
+- Is somewhere in the middle, with a good culture but still battling problems too often, you’re going to love some practical solutions you can use right away.

-There are some challenges to creating a sustainably advancing culture score and what it takes to make that happen.
+There are some challenges to creating a sustainably advancing culture score and what it takes to make that score.

 EVERY business leader and owner should be extremely concerned about the trend that people often let their personal life negatively affect the workplace.

 Here are three steps that will help you build a culture system to advance the culture every year and avoid some of the impact of employees with “issues.”